binary-manu/static-cross-openssh/README.md

 ## Features

-* Builds for different architectures can cohexists side by side.
+* Builds for different architectures can coexists side by side.
 A configuration file selects the current architecture.
 * Online queries for the latest versions.
-* If a package version is changed in the config file, that package, along all of its dependants, are rebuilt automatically.
+* If a package version is changed in the configuration file, that package, along all of its dependants, are rebuilt automatically.

 ## Limitations